LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Experimental Setup

 capturing the noise the retriever introduces, with lower values indicating a more targeted retrieval. \end{itemize}

 An ideal retriever achieves high perfect recall while minimizing the irrelevant pages ratio, ensuring that all necessary evidence is retrieved without excessive inclusion of irrelevant content.

 \paragraph{Question answering.} Following the evaluation setup in MMLongBench~\citep{ma2024mmlongbench} and LongDocURL~\citep{deng2024longdocurl}, we use GPT-4o~\citep{hurst2024gpt} to extract concise answers from retrieved content and apply a rule-based comparison to assign binary correctness, based on which we report \textbf{accuracy}.
+To validate this automated evaluation, we conducted a human evaluation study confirming strong alignment between human judgments and our automated judge (see \Cref{app:human-eval}).